cozy/cozy-client/docs/dev.md

 Use `yarn watch` to watch on cozy-client side and `yarn link` on the app side.

-If you have a problem like "React is not found" from cozy-client files, it may be because webpack is resolving the dependencies in cozy-client's `node_modules`, you may want to `ln -s` your app node_modules inside cozy-client's.
+If you have a problem like "React is not found" from cozy-client files, it may be because node is resolving the dependencies in cozy-client's `node_modules`, you may want to `ln -s` your app node_modules inside cozy-client's.

 ```
 $ ls code